Parabolic Dish

 Acknowledgements - Papers including data/results obtained with the Italian radio telescopes must contain the appropriate acknowledgements, i.e.:

-For Medicina and/or Noto: "The Medicina[Noto] radio telescope is funded by the Ministry of University and Research (MIUR) and is operated as National Facility by the National Institute for Astrophysics (INAF)."
+For Medicina and/or Noto: "The Medicina[Noto] radio telescope is funded by the Ministry of University and Research (MUR) and is operated as National Facility by the National Institute for Astrophysics (INAF)."

 Time Allocation Committee